MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

     ```

     > [!TIP]
-    > If you're following along by updating the CoreBot sample code, you will notice that `services.AddSingleton<IBotFrameworkHttpAdapter, AdapterWithErrorHandler>();` already exists.
+    > If you're following along by updating the CoreBot sample code, you'll notice that `services.AddSingleton<IBotFrameworkHttpAdapter, AdapterWithErrorHandler>();` already exists.

 1. Instruct the adapter to use the middleware code that was added to the `ConfigureServices()` method.
 You do this in `AdapterWithErrorHandler.cs` with the parameter TelemetryInitializerMiddleware telemetryInitializerMiddleware in the constructor's parameter list, and the `Use(telemetryInitializerMiddleware);` statement in the constructor as shown here: